c2mon/c2mon/docs/src/user-guide/server/database.md

 ```
 These settings can also be set as Java VM options with the ```-D``` parameter or as [Spring Boot environment variables](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).

-!!! warning "Be careful!"
-   You must also install the Oracle JDBC driver libraries (typically ojdbc.jar and orai18n.jar) under ```/c2mon-server/lib```

 ## Setup C2MON with MySQL